 The team at Brightspark has helped thousands of teachers and students travel the world on education and performance tours each year.
 On all our tours, safety is our number one priority.
 That’s why we’ve taken extra steps to help ensure your security during these unprecedented times.
 Our team of travel experts is constantly evolving and developing new protocols in response to COVID-19.

 Our team is working closely with our contacts at museums, landmarks, and other sites we visit to define specific (and evolving) protocols for groups to make sure the experience is both safe and fun.
 Based on new information, we may make changes to your itinerary, to make sure you have plenty of time to accommodate any new restrictions.
 We also will focus your time on places where you have the most freedom to explore.
-Many of the sites we visit will require face coverings, and have new rules for security and group management.
+All sites we visit will require face coverings, and have new rules for security and group management.
 You should be prepared to follow the instructions of your Tour Leader and staff at these locations.
 We recommend you bring a clear purse or backpack, or a gallon-sized ziploc bag, as some sites will not allow traditional bags.

 No items currently match your filtering criteria.